retorquere/zotero-report-customizer/README.md

 ## Customizing the fields to display

-In the generated report, click the pencil to remove remove fields and change the order and sort.
+In the generated report, click the pencil to remove fields and change the order and sort.
 The back arrow reset all current edits, the erase-all (three lines) resets all to default.
 If the save icon appears that means there are unsaved changes.

 ## Showing a bibliography rendering instead of the item title